K-Guan/tedit/README.md

 - `-e/--editor`: Set an editor to edit the temporary file.

-  If you didn't set this, the editor will be the default editor of the system.
+  If you didn't set this, the editor will be the default editor for the system.

   Arguments of the editor are also allowed.
 For example: